asmjit/asmjit/CONTRIBUTING.md

     * Adding/removing virtual functions to/from classes, respectively

-    * Changing a signature of a public function or a class member function.
+    * Changing a signature of a public function or a class member function (for example adding a parameter).

-    * Changing the value of an enum or global constant (for example instructions are now sorted by name, so adding a new instruction is an ABI break)
+    * Changing the value of an enum or global constant (for example instructions are now sorted by name, so adding a new instruction breaks ABI)

     * Possibly more, but these were the most common...

   * What is not ABI break?

     * Extending the functionality by using reserved members of a struct/class

+    * Adding new API including new structs and classes

     * Changing anything that is internal and that doesn't leak to public headers